Bizee vs MyCorporation

 - MyCorporation customer support is available via phone or email.
 Representatives are available Monday through Friday 7:30 am to 4:30 pm PT

-- Incfile customer support is available via phone and email support.
+- Bizee customer support is available via phone and email support.
 Representatives are available Monday through Friday from 9 am to 6 pm CST.

-Incfile takes a more traditional approach: Support is there if you need it, but it’s less personalized.
-Incfile has mediocre customer reviews on Trustpilot and the Better Business Bureau (BBB).
+Bizee takes a more traditional approach: Support is there if you need it, but it’s less personalized.
+Bizee has mediocre customer reviews on Trustpilot and the Better Business Bureau (BBB).

 Which should you choose?